+conclusions when a D score at or near zero is treated as meaningful have been around as long as the IRAP itself (Blanton & Jaccard, 2006).
+However, these have previously been conceptual arguments, where the current work is empirical.

+In order to explicate which specific types of analyses and conclusions are impacted by the presence of the generic pattern among IRAP effects, we discuss each of the most common forms of analysis of IRAP data in turn.
+Table 1 provides a summary of the most common comparisons, research questions, analytic methods, and inferences from IRAP data, and the validity of such conclusions in light of the generic pattern.
+Figure 4 uses results from a hypothetical between-groups IRAP study to illustrates some of these common comparisons and the validity of their domain level conclusions.

 Figure 4.
 Statistical comparisons whose substantive conclusions are invalidated by the existence of the generic pattern among IRAP effects.

 It is useful to unpack the example comparisons made in Figure 4 in detail in order to understand the validity of their domain level conclusions.
 In the case of the comparison labelled (a), a researcher might observe that the ‘White people – positive’ trial type showed an effect that was significantly greater than zero (e.g., using a one-sample t test).
 While it is indeed correct to describe the group as having demonstrated a non-zero IRAP effect here, it would be invalid to interpret this as evidence of a substantive domain-specific effect regarding evaluations of ‘White people’ more generally.
-For example, conclusions such as “the sample evaluated White people positively” would be invalid because this particular IRAP effect would likely be generated regardless of what category stimuli were used.
+For example, conclusions such as “the sample evaluated White people positively” would be invalid because this particular IRAP effect would likely be generated regardless of what category stimuli were used (i.e., it is confounded).
 That is, our understanding of the generic pattern implies that the effect in our hypothetical study likely has little to do with the stimulus category ‘White people’, and therefore no conclusions regarding participant evaluations of ‘White people’ should be made.
 In general, we therefore recommend that comparisons of IRAP D scores against the zero point (e.g., via one sample t tests) should be avoided when attempting to make substantive conclusions about the domain being assessed in an IRAP.

 For the comparison labelled (b), a researcher might observe that the ‘Black people – negative’ trial type showed an effect that was significantly larger than the ‘Black people – positive’ trial type (e.g., using a paired samples t test).
 They might then make the domain level conclusion that ‘implicit negativity towards Black people is stronger than implicit positivity towards them’.
 Although initially less obvious, this inference still relies on a common interpretation of the zero point between the two trial types (i.e., that D = 0 has some shared domain-level meaning between trial types).
 However, our results demonstrated that this is not the case, as the generic pattern takes the form of IRAP effects of different magnitudes between trial-types (see Figure 2 and 3).
 As such, this substantive conclusion would also be invalid.
 In general, we therefore recommend that comparisons of IRAP D scores between trial types within a single IRAP (e.g., via paired-samples t tests) should be avoided when attempting to make domain level conclusions.